sethladd/change_detector/abi_change.md

-This is an excellent and highly technical request.
 To build a program that detects ABI-breaking changes in a Dart library, you need a precise definition of what constitutes the Dart ABI.

 The Dart ABI (Application Binary Interface) is the low-level contract between compiled components (such as AOT snapshots or Dill/Kernel files).
 An ABI break occurs when a change in a library invalidates the assumptions made by previously compiled code that depends on it.
 This can cause linkage errors, runtime errors (like `NoSuchMethodError`), crashes, or memory corruption.